Quick Answer

 What is a jumbo mortgage and when do I need one?

-A jumbo mortgage is any home loan that exceeds the conforming loan limit set by the FHFA — $806,500 in most U.S. counties for 2026.
-Jumbo loans are not eligible for purchase by Fannie Mae or Freddie Mac, so lenders assume more risk and typically require higher credit scores, larger down payments, and lower debt-to-income (DTI) ratios.
-They are commonly used for luxury properties or homes in high-cost real estate markets.
+A jumbo mortgage is any home loan that exceeds the conforming loan limit set by the FHFA, $726,200 in most U.S. counties.
+These loans are not eligible for purchase by Fannie Mae or Freddie Mac, so lenders assume more risk and typically require higher credit scores, larger down payments, and lower debt-to-income ratios.
+They are most commonly used for higher-priced properties in expensive real estate markets.

 How does a reverse mortgage work?

 A reverse mortgage allows homeowners aged 62 or older to borrow against their home equity without making monthly mortgage payments.
-The most widely used product is the Home Equity Conversion Mortgage (HECM), which is insured by the FHA and regulated by HUD.
+The most widely used product is the Home Equity Conversion Mortgage (HECM), insured by the FHA and regulated by HUD.
 The loan balance grows over time as interest accrues and becomes due when the borrower sells the home, moves out, or passes away.
-The CFPB requires independent counseling before a reverse mortgage can be issued.
+The CFPB requires independent counseling from a HUD-approved housing counselor before a reverse mortgage can be issued.

 What is the difference between a high-balance loan and a jumbo mortgage?

-A high-balance loan — also called a “super conforming” loan — is a mortgage that exceeds the standard conforming limit but stays within the higher limits set for designated high-cost counties, up to $1,209,750 in 2026.
+A high-balance loan, also called a “super conforming” loan, exceeds the standard conforming limit but stays within the higher limits set for designated high-cost counties, up to $1,089,300.
 These loans are still eligible for purchase by Fannie Mae and Freddie Mac.
-A jumbo mortgage, by contrast, exceeds even the high-cost area limits and is held entirely on the lender’s balance sheet without government-sponsored enterprise backing.
+A jumbo mortgage, by contrast, exceeds even the high-cost area limits and is held on the lender’s balance sheet without government-sponsored enterprise backing.

 Should I choose a 15-year or 30-year fixed-rate mortgage?

-A 30-year fixed-rate mortgage offers lower monthly payments and greater flexibility, making it the most popular choice among U.S. home buyers according to Freddie Mac’s research.
-A 15-year mortgage typically comes with a lower interest rate and allows the borrower to build equity faster and pay significantly less in total interest over the life of the loan.
+A 30-year fixed-rate mortgage offers lower monthly payments and more flexibility, making it the most popular choice among U.S. home buyers according to Freddie Mac’s research.
+A 15-year mortgage typically comes with a lower interest rate, faster equity growth, and significantly less total interest paid over the life of the loan.
 The right choice depends on your monthly budget, long-term financial goals, and how long you plan to stay in the home.
 The CFPB offers a mortgage comparison tool to help evaluate these options.